Smart class default parameter interpreted as string

 Really unfortunately broken for any real use where we want to use <%= @host.facts['...'] %> or anything else that would be completely great in Foreman.

-#6 Updated by Adam S over 3 years ago
+#6 Updated by Adam S almost 6 years ago

 I realized one minor difference actually in Host Group containing YAML with ERB.
 It does! display properly when submitted unlike how I initially said that it doesn't but it still doesn't show properly in overrides for sub Host Groups or sub Hosts, which, in effect, means that overriding in sub groups and hosts is a PITA because you need to rewrite it all as proper YAML before resubmitting with your change.

-#7 Updated by larry campbell over 3 years ago
+#7 Updated by larry campbell almost 6 years ago

 I'm noticing the similar behavior with non-ERB data.
 For instance: in my host group I have a puppet parameter override with a YAML list like this: